morpheus65535/bazarr/README.md

 * Support for major platforms: Windows, Linux, macOS, Raspberry Pi, etc.
 * Automatically add new series and episodes from Sonarr
+* Automatically add new movies and episodes from Radarr
-* Series based configuration for subtitles languages
+* Series or movies based configuration for subtitles languages
 * Scan your existing library for internal and external subtitles and download any missing
 * Keep history of what was downloaded from where and when
 * Manual search so you can download subtitles on demand